"This is the heartwarming true story of how the weed delivery guy saved Christmas."

-Kingdom of Loathing has done this, to varying extents of actually saving the holiday, with its special Crimbo events.
-Since 2005 Crimbo has needed saving from, in various years, a workers' strike, a takeover by the Queen of Halloween, assimilation by the Crimborg, radiation-induced mutations, the Penguin Mafia, bland and inoffensive corporate culture, a candy trade embargo, a Humongous Mecha, and heavily-armed bears.
+- Kingdom of Loathing has done this, to varying extents of actually saving the holiday, with its special Crimbo events.
+Since 2005 Crimbo has needed saving from, in various years, a workers' strike, a takeover by the Queen of Halloween, assimilation by the Crimborg, radiation-induced mutations, the Penguin Mafia, bland and inoffensive corporate culture, a candy trade embargo, a Humongous Mecha, heavily-armed bears, and rebellious robots.

 Von Ghoulish: I've always wanted to save Christmas, ever since I was a boy!